siddiqueiqra/Dendrite_ai/README.md

 For each model, it splits the data into training and testing sets and evaluates the accuracy of the model using relevant metrics such as the R^2 score, Mean Squared Error, Mean Absolute Error, and accuracy.

 ## Conclusion
 Overall, the code provides an excellent example of how to perform data analysis and build machine learning models using Python libraries.
-It is a great resource for anyone interested in learning how to work with machine learning and perform data analysis.